FenixAlliance/ABS.Docs/Components/Alliance-Business-Platform.md

 The **Alliance Business Platform** provides a unified programmability model that you can use to build apps for organizations and consumers that interact with the data on the Alliance Business Model.

-You can use the Alliance Business Platform APIs to access data stored on your Alliance Business Model, scoped to any given Business Tenants; Explore our documentation to learn more about how to use Fenix Alliance's ABP APIs.
+You can use the Alliance Business Platform APIs to access data stored on your Alliance Business Model, scoped to any given Business Tenants; Explore our documentation to learn more about how to use Alliance Business Holdings's ABP APIs.

 Anyone can build on and extend The Alliance Business Platform through ASP.NET + Angular / React (And pretty much any Framework), to capture additional business-specific scenarios.